-The Nevada Department of Public Safety’s Division on Emergency Management has formally requested the Federal Emergency Management Agency conduct a damage assessment in Douglas County, as well as Carson City, Pyramid Lake Band of Paiute Tribe’s Reservation and Lyon, Storey and Washoe counties.
+ßThe Nevada Department of Public Safety’s Division on Emergency Management has formally requested the Federal Emergency Management Agency conduct a damage assessment in Carson City, Pyramid Lake Band of Paiute Tribe’s Reservation and Douglas, Lyon County, Storey and Washoe counties.

 The state’s preliminary damage assessment team spent time in the field with county officials and tribal nations affected by the recent winter storms to determine the amount of damage to public infrastructure and private property.